 Objectives and Goals

-- Students will learn how to manipulate the VPN to remotely help customers.
+- Students will learn how to solder wire and circuits to circuit boards

 Activities in this Lesson

 - Introduction Project Video - Hooks / Set